What is intestacy?

 My wife has died and did not make a will.
 We owned our house as beneficial joint tenants.
 Will I get the house?

 Yes.
 The property will pass directly to you under the rules of survivorship.
 Joint property is not included in the estate for distribution either under a will or under the Intestacy Rules.

 It provides certainty as to who should inherit your estate and can also help limit the Inheritance Tax liability payable on your death.
 This means more of your assets go to your loved ones and less to the Taxman.

 If you feel the intestacy rules do not make adequate financial provision for you and you wish to contest them then call our free legal helpline on 0808 139 1606 or send us an email at [email protected]

 The intestacy rule are constantly evolving and have changed since this article was first published.
-The article ‘What are the intestacy rules?’ was updated in January 2020 to reflect the increase in the statutory legacy, but if you need up to date advice on the intestacy rules, or you would like to make an inheritance claim on the basis that the intestacy rules (or a will) failed to make adequate financial provision for you, then give our free legal helpline a call.
+The article ‘What is intestacy?’ was last updated in January 2021 and reflects the increase in the statutory legacy, but if you need up to date advice on the intestacy rules, or you would like to make an inheritance claim on the basis that the intestacy rules (or a will) failed to make adequate financial provision for you, then give our free legal helpline a call.